rocketacademy/scheduler-staging/README.md

 # Instructions for use

-Start the react app with 'npm start'.
+The app is deployed at <https://rocketacademy.github.io/scheduler/>

 Fill in the form with required information, please make sure date picked for Basics start date is a Saturday, and date picked for Bootcamp start date is a Monday.